Loanwords I. Hellenic

 Prominent developments from older stages of the language are: The labiovelars merged with the other plosives (with the alveolars before ε η, otherwise mostly becoming labials); the aspirates became voiceless fricatives; *y was eliminated; *s vanished when adjacent to liquids; and *h *w also tended to disappear.

-No major morphological changes have occurred since Early Hellenic times.
+No major morphological changes have occurred since Proto-South-Hellenic.
 Koine verbs are also cited in the first person singular present (‑ω, ‑μι, ‑μαι), nouns in the nominative singular (‑ος, ‑ᾱ, ‑ον, ‑ς, ‑∅ as well as ‑η for feminine words due to sound change).

 - Herbert Weir Smyth and Gordon M. Messing (1956).
 Greek Grammar (Revised edition).
 Harvard University Press.